Instructions on how to log into your account online may be found here: Sign-in Procedures for Self-Service Portal

 Check - Free Payment Program (ACH)This service allows for automatic withdrawal of bill payment from your bank account.
 To sign up please click below and submit the form with a voided check to our department.

 Payments may be made in person at the Water Department office, in the drop box on the 6th Avenue side of City Hall, the drop box on the 12th Street driveway of City Hall at 1225 6th Avenue, or through the mail.

 Most residential users are billed every two months while commercial accounts are billed on a monthly basis.

 Whenever a meter reader cannot gain access to your meter, the meter reader will leave you a card to record your readings.
-By reading your own meter and returning the card (or telephone the reading in 24 hours) to us prior to the time your account is billed, your bills will be more accurate.
+By reading your own meter and returning the card (or calling us with the reading), your bills will be more accurate.
+Be sure to respond at least 24 hours prior to the time your account is to be billed.
 If we cannot obtain an actual meter reading, it will be necessary to estimate your water usage.
 If you promptly call us with your reading we won't have to estimate the usage.
 Accurate meter readings may help detect significant changes in your water usage caused by a water leak.
 To avoid estimated bill problems, customers with meters in basements can obtain a remote reading device at no charge by calling the Water Department at 319-743-6310.